linemos/kubernetes-intro/codelabs/sections/2-fork.md

 ## Fork this repository

-1. Visit [this](https://github.com/linemos/kubernetes-intro) repository and fork it to your own account
+1. Visit [this](https://github.com/linemos/kubernetes-intro) repository and fork it to your own Github account

 2. Clone it to your laptop.

-We need this to use build triggers in the next step.
+You need your own fork of the repository to create build triggers that will listen to changes in your code.